JuneFeng/RelationClassification-RL/README.md

 The output of the model will be saved in folder result/.

 Parameter Setting:
-+ method: current training process. "rlpre" measn pretrain the instance selector. "rl" means jointly train the instance selector and relation classifier.
++ method: current training process. "rlpre" means pretrain the instance selector. "rl" means jointly train the instance selector and relation classifier.
 + alpha: learning rate

 Test